• Skip to primary navigation

 • Adjust the heat to medium-low and simmer for about thirty to thirty-five minutes.

-• Combine the garlic with lemon juice and add it to the chicken stew.
+• Combine the garlic with lemon juice and add it to the stewed chicken drumsticks.

 • Mix, and adjust seasoning as desired.